-On one of those emails, you could include a link to a sales page like this one.
+You could include a link to a sales page like this one on one of those emails.

 As you can see, you promise an offer to them.
 And you add value by including testimonials to prove that what you have going is life-changing and will really make a difference to them.

 You can include a timer at the bottom of the page that will count down to the end of this offer.
 Then, a button will take your leads to the next part of the purchasing process.

 But what happens if the timer reaches zero and your lead has decided not to opt into your time-limited offer?

 Well, suppose they click on the link for the sales page.
 In that case, they’ll automatically be redirected to your redirect page (another step in your funnel that you have chosen to move them onto as soon as your deadline funnel settings for those sales offers expires).

 I’ve still kept this page interactive so you can still gather your lead’s email address.
 You can then subscribe them to another funnel or another email sequence for a different offer because they’ve indicated their interest in it.